CityofToronto/bdit_data-sources/events/construction/readme.md

 > [!TIP]
 > The RoDARS form is public here: https://rodars.transnomis.com/Permit/PermitApplicationCreate/a9180443-b97f-548e-ae1c-fc70cae18a7a?previewMode=Applicants

-Here is a screenshot of the extremely detailed geographic/lane management plan UI:
+Here is a screenshot of the extremely detailed geographic/lane management plan UI (which you can access at the link above):
 ![Rodars Form](rodars_form.png)

-# RODARS vs RODARS New ("rodars_new_approved")
+## RODARS vs RODARS New ("rodars_new_approved")

 > [!IMPORTANT]
 > In 2024 a new version of RODARS which should result in a more reliable data source.